dnfui/dnf-ui/docs/transactions.md

 The GUI does not perform authorization itself. dnf5daemon owns that boundary.

+dnf5daemon loads the normal DNF configuration and then its own `/etc/dnf/dnf5daemon-server.conf` file.
+Package downloads during Apply are done by dnf5daemon, so they may use the daemon cache instead of the cache used by an interactive `dnf` command.

 ## Repository Signing Keys

 When dnf5daemon needs a repository signing key during preview or apply, DNF UI